 In October of 1874 RLS took a walking tour of the Chiltern Hills, Buckinghamshire.
 He later wrote about his experiences in “An Autumn Effect”, first published in The Portfolio in 1875.
 You can read this essay in Essays of Travel (1905).

-You will find here a brief description of RLS’s route:
+Here is a brief description of RLS’s route:

 RLS left High Wycombe and walked to Great Missenden, where he stayed the night.
 The following day he walked to Wendover, staying the night in an inn.
 In the morning he went to church in Wendover, and then took a dog-cart from Wendover to Tring.
 From Tring railway station he took a train to London.